 When applying for financial aid, you’ll find funding options for various academic and socioeconomic needs.
-To help you navigate your options, our admissions counselors offer affordability appointments to discuss your needs and develop sustainable goals.
+To help you navigate your options, our admissions counselors offer financial aid appointments to discuss your needs and develop sustainable goals.

-Your admissions materials will include your financial aid package based on your academic record and completed FAFSA.
-You may also be eligible to apply for targeted ACU scholarships or to obtain employment through the Work-Study program.
-Remember to submit your FAFSA materials after the application opens on October 1, then anticipate your financial aid package in early spring!
+Your admissions materials will include your Merit Based Scholarship based on your academic record.
+You may also be eligible to apply for targeted ACU scholarships or obtain student employment.
+Remember to submit your Free Application for Federal Aid (FAFSA) when the application opens in December 2023, then anticipate your financial aid offer from ACU in late spring!

 Financial aid in the form of loans is borrowed now and repaid later, usually after you graduate.
 Your FAFSA information will determine your eligibility for federal loans, but you may also seek out private loans that will be verified by ACU’s Office of Student Financial Services.